 Madrid Atocha station: One of my favourite stations, the old trainshed has been preserved and turned into a tropical garden, see Madrid Atocha station guide.

-4. Madrid to Algeciras by Intercity train
+4. Madrid to Algeciras by Alvia train

 Andalusian scenery seen from the train to Algeciras.
 The rail line to Algeciras is one of my favourite routes, especially the last part from Antequera southwards, a scenic treat.
 Watch the video.